freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 ##### Universal Access
 - **Education focus**
   - to avoid [paradox of the active user]
-  - foster long term user relationships
+  - foster **long term user relationships**
   - encourage community engagement
     - Push user-student into 'zone of proximal development'
     - Provide easy access to resources (AI, static, community)
   - (see **AI Simulacrum Mentorship**)
 - **Maintain a True Minimum**
-  - **Hardware: **
+  - **Hardware**
     - Understand and maintain an option to run with the barest, most generic, and lowest-possible cost hardware,
     - Focus and maintain a [generic hardware] pipeline as the core path
       - Specialized tools (e.g. sterocam, eye trackiner, emg, forceplates) and proprietary options (e.g. iPhone, Basler/FLIR cameras, etc) added via plug-in system
       - Developed by community and/or upon client request
   - **Software**
     - Maintain and understand requirements for different outcomes (specific to defined use cases)
-      - Minimal requirements
+      - Minimal requirements (to get a viable output)
-      - Recommended requiremnets
+      - Recommended requirements
+        - Default default (for first-timers)
+        - Per use case
+          - Max speed (e.g. real-time, long, high-res, high-fps recordings)
+          - Max accuracy (e.g. scientists, clincians, artistic/atheltic performance)
+      - Maximum requirements
+        - Specs beyond which you won't see an improvement in results
+        - Determined by understand technical bottlenecks
     - (see **Evaluation/Diagnostics**)
+  - **Cost**
+    - Methods to avoid price-barrier for paid aspects of FMC-F Activities (see #no artificial scarcity, # revenue streams)
-- Sliding scale pay options [HumbleBundleModel]
+    - [HumbleBundleModel] - Sliding scale pay options
       - Recommended cost relative to break-even.
       - Give user option to allocate overage to different programs/departments
         - (by necessity, the recommendations will be followed if at all possible, adjustments may be made to ensure long term stability of the FMC-Org.
         - Its kinda like a voting system, but with money)
         - Support for:
           - New features
           - Specific projects
           - Scholarship/community grants program
           - Unspecified
       - Users requesting at-or-below cost must submit a request, which can be evaluated and supported via the 'communal support' scholarship/money bucket [CommunityGrantSystem]

 ##### No artificial scarcity
 - **"Knowledge is free, labor is unbelievable expensive"**